rust-lang/rust-project-goals/src/2025h1/build-std.md

 These features are more useful for some subsets of the Rust community, such as embedded developers where optimising for size can be more important and where the targets often don't ship with a pre-compiled std.

+The fifty-thousand foot view of the work involved in this feature is:

+- Having the standard library sources readily available that match the compiler.
+- Being able to build those sources without using a nightly toolchain, which has many possible solutions.
+- Having a blessed way to build at least `core` without Cargo, which some users like Rust for Linux would like.
+  - This would be optional but may be a side-effect of whatever mechanism for build-std the MVP RFC eventually proposes.
+- Being able to tell the compiler to use the resulting prebuilt standard library sources instead of the built-in standard library, in a standard way.
+- Integrating all of the above into Cargo.
+- Making sure all of this works for targets that don't have a pre-built std.

 Rust for Linux and some other projects have a requirement to build core themselves without Cargo (ideally using the same stable compiler they use for the rest of their project), which is a shared